mvrcii/vesuvius_challenge_2023/README.md

 We started off by handlabelling crackles up to a precision of 4 layers, these labels can be found in `archive\labels\handmade_labels\four_layer_handmade`.

-We then trained multiple Segformer models with 4 in-channels on this data (passing 4 layers into the 4 in-channels of the model, discarding the 3D information).
+To get started, we trained multiple SegFormer models with 4 input layers on the handlabelled data by passing 4 stacked data layers into the input layers of the model, discarding the 3D information.

 The results of these models can be found in `data/labels/four_layer/binarized`.

-We then continued to train models on the predictions of the previous models - which to our surprise produced better and better results - until we found our first letters.
+We then continued to train models on the predictions of the previous models - which to our surprise produced better and better results - until we found our first letter.
 These can be seen in:
 `data/labels/four_layer/binarized/lively-meadow-695-segformer-b2-231206-230820/20231005123336/inklabels_36_39.png`.

-We then shifted our approach from 4-layer models to a 12 layer model, specifically a UNETR + Segformer B5 (similar to the kaggle competition winners).
-Since UNETR needs 16 layers, we zero-padded our input, due to the fact that in many fragments taking more than 12 layers would include faulty ink signals from higher / lower layers due to layer skipping during segmentation.
+We then shifted our approach from 4-layer models to a 12-layer model, specifically a UNETR as encoder combined with a Segformer B5 as decoder

-We then trained these models by overlaying all of our 4 layer labels corresponding to the "best" 12 layer block.
+(similar to the kaggle competition winners).
+We found that, for most fragments, the use of more than 12 layers would result in incorrect colour signals from higher and lower layers due to layer skipping during segmentation.
+Since the UNETR architecture requires 16 input layers we had to zero-pad our input.

-By having a model with 4 layer precision we could precisely tell which 12 layers were the best to combat layer skipping, which would otherwise introduce noise and false letters.
+We then trained these models by overlaying all of our 4-layer labels corresponding to the "best" 12 layer block.
+By having a model with 4-layer precision we could precisely tell which 12 layers were the best to combat layer skipping, which would otherwise introduce noise and false letters.

 From there on we repeated our approach of retraining on previous predictions.
 However, we included a crucial new detail: an "ignore" mask.
 Instead of giving the model a binary label (ink/no-ink), we added a third mask to manually